FriendsOfSymfony/FOSElasticaBundle/doc/setup.md

 B: Enable the Bundle
 -------------------------

-Then, enable the bundle by adding the following line in the `app/AppKernel.php` file of your project:
+Then, enable the bundle by adding the following line in the `app/AppKernel.php` (Symfony 3.x) file of your project:

 ```php